Skip to main content

 Economic Mobility Initiative (EMI)

-Community Partners and free business consultants available to provide in-person or virtual support for sidewalk vending and all other business needs at a location near you.
+Community partners and free business consultants are available to provide in-person or virtual support for sidewalk vending and other business needs at locations throughout the area.

 Enroll to get help by visiting there.